Berken-demirel/Real-Time-ECG-signal-processing/README.md

 To modify and compile the code, Qt has to be installed on computer from [Qt web page](https://www.qt.io/)

 For plotting library, qcustomplot is used.
-[One of the best data visualization library](https://www.qcustomplot.com/)
+[Data visualization library which can be accessed from this link](https://www.qcustomplot.com/)

 ## Run the Example from .exe file